wmalab/DiffGR/README.md

 # Sample Data

-The raw HiC contact maps getting from chr10 of GM12878 and HMEC with resolution=50kb were untilized as sample data.
+The raw HiC contact maps getting from chr10 of GM12878 and K562 with resolution=50kb were untilized as sample data.
 An example of the usage of DiffGR with/without TAD inputs is shown below:

 ```
 dat1 <- readRDS("path/dat.GM12878.chr10.rds")